 The verification status for a specific contact or domain is also visible in the domain details pages and the customer details pages.

 Tip: You can even start a verification process before you register the first gTLD on this name!
 That way, registration is not interrupted by the verification process.

 If verification fails (after 14 days of no response), Openprovider must, according to ICANN contracts, suspend any gTLD registration that uses that e-mail address in the owner contact.
 Suspending a domain means that Openprovider puts the status to clientHold, causing the domain to be unresolvable.
 Website nor e-mail nor other related services will be functional anymore.

 Failing to confirm an e-mail address might thus lead to suspension of many more domains.
 There are two ways of rendering the domain(s) active again:

 - Complete the verification process.
 The link in the e-mail is still valid.
 If the e-mail was not received and the e-mail address still is functional, the e-mail can be sent again from the domain details page.

 - Or change the e-mail address to another one.
 If that e-mail address was already verified, all domain names will be unsuspended immediately.
 If that e-mail address was not verified, domains will be unsuspended as soon as the new verification process is completed.

 A suspended domain will have the status clientHold in the whois.
 The registry will not include domains with this status in their zone file.
 In other words: the domain does not resolve, it is unavailable.
 But the domain is still registered!
 That means that you can update the domain, renew it, transfer it or even delete it.
 As long as the domain is registered, registration fees are applicable.

-For general information about e-mail customization or "white labeling", our blog post is a must-read!
+For general information about e-mail customization (also called "white labeling" or "personalization"), our blog post is a must-read!